AustinHeinrich/CMPT317/README.md

 I don't think the project works perfectly, though it was graded very well, but the general concepts of Minimax Search, Alpha-Beta Pruning, Depth-Cuttoff with Minimax, et. al. are there.
-As well, organization is lacking, but that was asked of us.
+As well, organization could be improved for this project, but I preferred it this way to ease actually handing it in.